Your browser is not optimized for viewing this website.

 with Lindsay Brooks

+Contact us if you are interested in this class!
 In this class, PreK and Kindergarten children 4-5 years old (we can accept a limited number of 3 year olds) approach the German language in a playful, hands-on way.
 Through poems, games, songs and rhymes, storybooks, and art projects, the children learn basic vocabulary and conversational skills!
-Lessons revolve around themes like family, animals, colors, food, clothing, body, nature, months, weekdays, seasons, and holidays.
+Lessons revolve around themes like family, animals, colors, food, clothing, body, nature, months, weekdays, seasons, and holidays/traditions/culture in German speaking countries.

 All language levels welcome!